The Church of Jesus Christ of Latter-day Saints: Temple worship

-In order to perform ordinances in temples on behalf of deceased family members, the church emphasizes genealogical research, and encourages its lay members to participate in genealogy.
+To perform ordinances in temples on behalf of deceased family members, the church emphasizes genealogical research, and encourages its lay members to participate in genealogy.

 It operates FamilySearch, the largest genealogical organization in the world.

 Conferences

-Twice each year, general authorities address the worldwide church through general conference.
+Twice each year (the first weekend of April and October), general authorities and general officers address the worldwide church through general conference.
 General conference sessions are translated into as many as 80 languages and are broadcast from the 21,000-seat Conference Center in Salt Lake City.
 During this conference, church members formally acknowledge, or "sustain", the First Presidency and Quorum of the Twelve Apostles as prophets, seers, and revelators.

 Individual stakes also hold formal conferences within their own boundaries biannually; wards hold conferences annually.

 Organization and structure

 Name and legal entities

-The church teaches that it is a continuation of the Church of Christ established in 1830 by Joseph Smith.
-This original church underwent several name changes during the 1830s, being called the Church of Jesus Christ, the Church of God; in 1834, the name was officially changed to the Church of the Latter Day Saints.
-In April 1838, the name was officially changed to "The Church of Jesus Christ of Latter Day Saints".
-After Smith died, Brigham Young and the largest body of Smith's followers incorporated the LDS Church in 1851 by legislation of the State of Deseret under the name "The Church of Jesus Christ of Latter-day Saints", which included a hyphenated "Latter-day" and a British-style lower-case d.
+The church teaches that it is a continuation of the Church of Christ restored in 1830 by Joseph Smith.
+This original church underwent several name changes during the 1830s, being changed to "The Church of the Latter Day Saints", "The Church of Jesus Christ", "The Church of God", "The Church of Christ of Latter Day Saints" and "The Church of Jesus Christ of Latter Day Saints" (by an 1838 revelation).
+Finally, after Smith died, Brigham Young and the largest body of Smith's followers incorporated the church in 1851 by legislation of the Utah Territory under the name "The Church of Jesus Christ of Latter-day Saints", which included a hyphenated "Latter-day" and a British-style lower-case d.

-Common informal names for the church include the LDS Church, the Latter-day Saints, and the Mormons.
-The term Mormon Church is in common use.
-The church requests that the official name be used when possible or, if necessary, shortened to "the Church", "the Church of Jesus Christ", or "Latter-day Saints".
+Common informal names for the church include the LDS Church, the Mormon Church, and the Latter-day Saints Church.
+The church requests that the official name be used when possible or, if necessary, shortened to "the Church" or "the Church of Jesus Christ".
 In August 2018, church president Russell M. Nelson asked members of the church and others to cease using the terms "LDS", "Mormon" and "Mormonism" to refer to the church, its membership, or its belief system and instead to call the church by its full and official name.
 Subsequent to this announcement, the church's premier vocal ensemble, the Mormon Tabernacle Choir, was officially renamed and became the "Tabernacle Choir at Temple Square".
 Reaction to the name change policy has been mixed.

-The church currently functions as a corporation sole, incorporated in Utah.
+Legally, the church currently functions as a corporation sole, incorporated in Utah.

 Intellectual Reserve is a nonprofit corporation wholly owned by the church, which holds the church's intellectual property, such as copyrights, trademarks, and other media.

+Utah Property Management Associates (UPMA), formerly Zions Securities Corporation (ZSC), is a subsidiary of Property Reserve Inc., which manages property owned by the Corporation of the President of The Church of Jesus Christ of Latter-day Saints mostly in Salt Lake City, Utah.
+They manage major corporate, residential, and retail spaces along with parking lots and plazas.